mynteee/fonts-api/README.md

 **/random** will get you a random font

 ## contributing
-just make a pull request and if its a cool font why not or if you do something else cool that nice too \
+just make a pull request and if its a cool font why not or if you do something else cool thats nice too \
 \
 thanks for reading have fun